BlockyDotJar/ApuJar-Website/docs/getting-started/part-bot.md

 # Part bot from Twitch chat

 To remove the bot you need to use the `kok!part` command in the chat, you want to remove the bot in.
-<br>If you want to remove the bot outside of the chat, you want the bot to be removed from, you need also to add the username of that chat.
+<br>If you want to remove the bot outside of the chat, you are sending the message in, you need also to add the username of that chat.

 !!! note "Tip"
     You can get the channel specific prefix from the bot, by simply pinging the bot in the chat with `prefix` in the same message.